vboyce/Maze/maze_automate/README.md

 ## Set up

 1. Download the files by going to <https://github.com/vboyce/Maze>, clicking the green "Clone or Download" button, and selecting Download Zip.
 Once the zip file downloads, extract the maze_automate folder to the desired location.
-2. Install python3 and pip3 (copy/paste the shown commands into terminal/command line one by one, when prompted, type your password.
+2. Install python3 and pip3 (copy/paste the shown commands into terminal/command line one by one, when prompted, type your password).
 ```
 sudo apt-get install python3
 sudo apt update